TheLeshuga/WorldCollisionTester/UserManual.md

 HeatMapReader has the following three variables:

 - ```Read frecuency:``` This is the frequency in time it will take to take the registered positions of each agent and process them.
+This frecuency has to be higher than the tracking frecuency in PositionData.
 - ```Xshift:``` It is the displacement on the X-axis where we want the heat map to appear taking as origin point where the grids maps are located.
 - ```Nearest pos offset:``` It is the minimum distance you must have to take that an agent position is in a cell.
 It is important that the size is not too small, the sizes used for grid cells should be taken into account.
 It is recommended that you choose a size equal to or smaller than the grid with the smallest cell size.